On Composite Quantum Hypothesis Testing: Proof of main result

-\begin{proof} The second inequality follows directly from the definition of the measured relative entropy in Eq.~\eqref{eq:measured} together with the fact that the quantum relative entropy is monotone under completely positive trace preserving maps~\cite{lindblad75}.
-We now prove the first inequality with the help of asymptotic spectral pinching~\cite{hayashi2002}.
+\begin{proof} We can restrict ourselves to the case where $\supp\big(\rho_n\big)\subseteq\supp\big(\sigma_n\big)$ since otherwise all relative entropy terms evaluate to infinity by definition.
+The second inequality follows directly from the definition of the measured relative entropy in Equation \eqref{eq:measured} together with the fact that the quantum relative entropy is monotone \cite{lindblad75}.
+We now prove the first inequality with the help of asymptotic spectral pinching \cite{hayashi2002}.
 The pinching map with respect to $\omega\in S(\cH)$ is defined as